Valley walks to moorland hikes

 Walk: To the tea shop from Strands

-This is the scenic route via Gunnerside Bottoms to Gunnerside for tea and cake at Mary Shaws cafe!
-A nice and easy walk to get you ready for a weeks worth of hiking…and eating cake.
+This is the scenic route via Gunnerside Bottoms to Gunnerside for a quick drink at the Kings Head pub or tearoom!
+A nice and easy walk to get you ready for a weeks worth of hiking…

 Walk: the Strands circular